Plan Your Visit

 Your journey to Ballycastle, the gateway to Rathlin

 If you do not live close to a bus route, travelling by car or motorbike is the easiest way to travel to Ballycastle.
-Located just over an hour’s drive from Belfast and from Derry, and about three hours from Dublin, we are well served with free parking near in the harbour area.
+Located just over an hour’s drive from Belfast and from Derry, and about three hours from Dublin, we are well served with parking near the harbour area (seasonal charges apply – see here for more information).

 Leave your car at home and